 Surströmming is, by far, the world's most foul thing designed to be eaten by human beings.

 The Swedes have this one completely sealed.
 There's something truly horrendous about Hákarl that I don't want to take away from our Icelandic friends - it *is* incredibly horrible, and I love the crazy way it's prepared - but the fact that I walked into the Swedish sitting thinking it might be easier, only to be uncontrollably gagging within seconds of the can hissing its vile stench out into the world?
 No. Just, no.

 Hákarl is definitely a 10-out-of-10 experience for people looking to expand their culinary horizons all the way down into the darkest depths of putrefied-shark depravity, and that's fine.
 If you can get your hands on some, knock yourself out.
 Have a laugh with your friends.
 Brag about it, as I did, on Facebook.
-But know, deep in your heart of hearts, that while you just gulped down that ammonia-soaked 10-out-of-10, just across the sea, lurks an eleven...
+But know, deep in your heart of hearts, that while you just gulped down an ammonia-soaked 10-out-of-10, that just across the sea, there lurks an eleven...

 Don't do it, folks.
 Either of them.